CPSC's Bicycle Helmet Standard

 This standard is available from the official source, CPSC

 If you prefer to get the standard from CPSC, the issuing agency, you can download the Adobe Acrobat file (as a .pdf file) directly from the CPSC server.
-It is a 450K file, taking about four minutes to download on slower home connections.

 And here is that same .pdf file from our server in case the CPSC server is unreachable.